Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 However, there are a few more specific things you can look for.

-This video from Rob Cheney gives you some information on premature uncocking of the wrists—essentially, the scooping of the golf ball at impact.
+This video from Rob Cheney gives you some information on premature uncocking of the wrists – essentially, the scooping of the golf ball at impact.
 It also discusses excessive flexion, which moves the trail wrist into a flexed position too soon and causes a loss of power.

 Practical Drills for Improving Trail Wrist Motion

-Here are a few drills as well as the HackMotion Audio Feedback that should make it easier to get your wrists in the correct position and focus on that trail wrist.
+Here are a few drills as well as the HackMotion audio feedback that should make it easier to get your wrists in the correct position and focus on that trail wrist.

 Trail Hand Open Drill

-The trail hand open drill ensures that you place your trail hand on the shaft uniquely to encourage proper movement through impact.
+The trail hand open drill ensures that you uniquely place your trail hand on the shaft to encourage proper movement through impact.

 With the trail hand open drill, your flat trail hand will rest against the side of the grip and push the club through the impact position.

-HackMotion Audio Feedback
+HackMotion Feedback Drills

 Set a range for the wrist position, and make sure you can hear the sound played by the HackMotion during your entire backswing and downswing.

-Set the range a little wide at first and then narrow it to really see a marked improvement in your trail wrist mechanics.
+Set the range a little wide at first and then narrow it to see a marked improvement in your trail wrist mechanics.

 Motorcycle Drill